mhdyahiya/ccx-core-ui-webpack/README.md

 - `./components` - React UI components
 - `./utils` - Utility functions

+### Exposed Components and Utilities

+Currently, the following are exposed:
+- `MyButton` - A customizable button component
+- `formatDate` - A date formatting utility

 ### Consuming Components

 In the consuming application, you'll need to configure Module Federation to consume these components: